MongoDB: Sorting Documents

 Node.js Examples: Sorting Documents

-Sample Data (products
+Sample Data (products collection):

 1. Sort by Single Field (Ascending)

-Sort products alphabetically by name
+Sort products alphabetically by name.

 Output: Ordered from A to Z by name